npont/ML_Sentiment_Analysis/README.md

 In this file we explain the organization of our project.

+First, to run the files, you need to upload the twitter-datasets and store them into 'twitter-datasets/'.
+We used them locally on our computers but they are too heavy to be used on Github.

 There are two notebooks:
 - Simple_model: models done based on features representation with CountVectorizer, TF-IDF.
 The models are:
     .
 Naive Bayes Classifier (Bernoulli and Multinomial)